JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 A few hours later I was winding down and ready to go home.
 I was bullshitting with some co-workers in the design department when suddenly Todd ran into the office.

 “Jack!
 You have to help!”
-I looked at him, looked at my co-workers, they turned around and got back to their work
+I looked at him, looked at my co-workers, they turned around and got back to getting ready to go home and I stood up and followed Todd back to his desk.

+By this time in the history of the publication, the egos were getting quite ripe.
+Newfound fame thanks to the Internet had made big fish in a small pond even bigger fish in the same small pond.
+Which made things awkward at times.

+I still wrote now and then, but stopped writing regularly for them when the ego stew started to boil over.
+In fact Todd and I had many idiotic passive aggresive conflicts based on not much more than petite

 ***